aryan-sharma123/peerdrop_mars/README.md

 ## **Heads up:** the backend is on Render's free tier so the first connection might take around 30 seconds if the server went to sleep.
 Just wait a moment and it'll come up fine.

+---

+### To enable share on different networks ( sender and receiver are on different wifi connections )  METERED credentials are used.

 Direct browser-to-browser file transfer.
 No cloud storage, no middlemen — just a secure P2P connection between two browsers.